-{ \begin{rmk} Theorems \ref{thm:average_free} and \ref{thm:average_+} apply up to possibly countable set of discontinuity points of $\be \mapsto \U(\be,0)$.
-Note that $\U(\be,B)$ is uniformly bounded for any $\mu \in \cU$, and while proving Lemma \ref{lem:pair_exp_conv} we see that it is non-decreasing, right-continuous at all $\be,B \ge 0$, and continuous whenever $B>0$.
-Further, in proving both theorems, left-continuity of $\U(\be,0)$ is only required for relating it to the limiting correlation $\nu_n^{\be,0} \langle x_i x_j \rangle$ accross a uniformly chosen edge of $G_n$ (see Lemma \ref{lem:pair_exp_conv}). \end{rmk} }
+{ \begin{rmk} Theorems \ref{thm:average_free} and \ref{thm:average_+} apply except for possibly countable set of discontinuity points of $\be \mapsto \U (\be,0)$.
+Note that $\U (\be,B)$ is uniformly bounded for any $\mu \in \cU$, and while proving Lemma \ref{lem:pair_exp_conv} we see that it is non-decreasing, right-continuous at all $\be,B \ge 0$, and continuous whenever $B>0$.
+Further, in proving both theorems, left-continuity of $\U (\be,0)$ is only required for relating it to the limiting correlation $\nu_n^{\be,0} \langle x_i x_j \rangle$ across a uniformly chosen edge of $\Graph_n$ (see Lemma \ref{lem:pair_exp_conv}). \end{rmk} }

 \begin{rmk} With $B=0$, for $n$ odd the probability measures $\nu^{\be}_{n,\pm}$ supported on $\pm \sum_i x_i \ge 0$ are uniquely determined by the identity $\nu^{\be}_n = \frac{1}{2} \nu^{\be}_{n,-} + \frac{1}{2} \nu^{\be}_{n,+}$.
 To circumvent non-essential technical issues, one slightly modifies $\nu^{\be}_{n,\pm}$ in case $n$ is even to retain this property, as well as having $\nu^{\be}_{n,+}(\ul{x})=\nu^{\be}_{n,-}(\ul{x})$ whenever $\sum_i x_i =0$. \end{rmk}